Platform

 • More concise API of the individual services

-How can we migrate to the new queue?
+How do you migrate to the new queue?

-To move a project to Queue v2, it must be migrated, which is done by Keboola.
+To move a project to Queue v2, it must be migrated.
+This will be done by Keboola.

 Note that: